edamametechnologies/flodbadd/ANALYZER.md

 ## Thresholds and Criticality

 - Percentile thresholds computed from `recent_data` scores:
-  - Suspicious: 97th percentile
+  - Suspicious: 99th percentile (configurable, default 0.99)
-  - Abnormal: 98th percentile
+  - Abnormal: 99.5th percentile (configurable, default 0.995)
 - Consistency: we compute thresholds using the same API as classification (`score_with_recursion_cap(..., 12)`).
-- Safety floors: thresholds are bounded by defaults to avoid unrealistic minima.
+- Safety floors: thresholds are bounded by reasonable minimums (0.5) to prevent over-sensitivity, with fallback defaults (0.85 suspicious, 0.90 abnormal) when percentile computation fails.
-- Recalculation cadence: at the end of warm‑up and every 6 hours thereafter.
+- Recalculation cadence: at the end of warm‑up and every 1 hour thereafter.

 Criticality levels:
 - `anomaly:normal`